This is How Big a "Good Size Closet" Should Be, According to Closet Designers

 (Image credit: Julie Soefer.
 Design: Marie Flanigan Interiors)

-Walk-in closets come in all shapes, sizes, layouts and designs and what works for one person won't necessarily be right for another.
-That said, when it comes to walk-in closet dimensions there are some guidelines to be aware of if you want to ensure your clothes storage space is fit for purpose, as well as somewhere you look forward to heading to dress for the day ahead.
+Walk-in closets come in all shapes, sizes, layouts, and designs and what works for one person won't necessarily be right for another.
+That said, when it comes to walk-in closet dimensions there are some guidelines to ensure your clothes storage space is not only fit for purpose but somewhere you look forward to heading to dress for the day ahead.

-Planning a walk-in closet is about so much more than simply providing a few rails and drawers to house your clothes.
-You need to take into account how much space is required for each and every item you want to keep in the room – and that includes everything from clothes that need hanging space to smaller accessories and pieces of jewelry.
+Planning a walk-in closet requires more than simply providing a few rails and drawers to house your clothes.
+You need to take into account how much space is required for each item you want to keep in the room — that includes everything from clothes that need hanging space to smaller accessories and pieces of jewelry.

-We asked the experts to explain exactly what you need to know about dimensions to ensure your walk-in closet ideas deliver everything you hoped they would, from minimum sizes to be aware of to how deep your shelving should be.
+We asked the experts to explain exactly what you need to know about dimensions — from minimum sizes to be aware of to how deep your shelving should be — to ensure your walk-in closet ideas deliver both the form and functionality you need.

 What is a good size for a walk-in closet?

-If you are going to the trouble and expense of creating a dedicated room for storing your clothes and accessories, you really want to ensure that it is everything you dreamt of – and getting its size spot on will play a huge role here, particularly when it comes to the closet organization ideas you can implement.
+If you are going through the trouble and expense of creating a dedicated room for storing your clothes and accessories, you want to ensure that it is everything you dreamt of.
+Getting its size right will play a huge role here, particularly when it comes to the closet organization ideas you can implement.

-"A medium walk-in closet usually ranges from 40-70 square feet, providing more space for extra shelving, drawers and hanging space," continues Matthew.
+"A medium walk-in closet usually ranges from 40-70 square feet, providing more space for extra shelving, drawers, and hanging space," Matthew continues.
 "This is perfect for someone with a bit more to store, or even for two people sharing the space.

 luxury walk-in closet with central ottoman